SougataMukherjee/interview-kit/theory/html.md

 html 1.0 html2.0 html 3 html 4 html 5
 - HTML5 features

-new element new attribute multimedia 2d 3d drawing support
+new element new attribute multimedia 2d 3d drawing support, drag and drop support

 **Q5: What are semantic tags?
 Give examples and benefits**